Conference Day One

 Decode the Tumor, Design the Cure: Prioritizing Indications, Overcoming Immune Barriers, & Visualizing the Tumor Microenvironment to Build Better PCVs

-• Jian Yan Vice President - Research & Discovery, Geneos Therapeutics, Inc.
+• Jian Yan VP, R&D, Geneos Therapeutics, Inc.

 Synopsis